mtshomskyieee/mtshomskyieee/README.md

 - 👋 Hi, I’m mtshomsky (at) ieee
-- Software, Embedded
+- Software, Generalist, Tshaped Developer
-- 💞️ I’m looking to collaborate on Game/Game-Design, 3D modelling, Services
 - 📫 How to reach me : mtshomsky (at) ieee.org

 <!---